Broomfield Child Support Lawyer

 Whenever a Colorado family law case involves minor children, a determination of child support will need to be made at some point.
 At Plog & Stein, P.C., our Broomfield child support lawyers have the skill and experience to handle your case.
 We understand that any issue regarding your children may be complex and emotionally charged.
 With over 70 years of combined legal experience, you can expect both vigorous advocacy and open communication from us throughout the process.

 Parents have an obligation to financially support their children.
-Our attorneys can assist you with all of the aspects of child support, including initial determinations, modifications, the collection of past due support, the enforcement of child support orders, and any matters that involve the Child Support Enforcement Agencies.
+Our Denver child support attorneys can assist you with all of the aspects of child support, including initial determinations, modifications, the collection of past due support, the enforcement of child support orders, and any matters that involve the Child Support Enforcement Agencies.

 Child support determinations are generally based on a statutory formula.
 While it may seem straightforward to plug figures into the formula, it may quickly become complicated when a parent is self-employed, unemployed, or underemployed.
 Having an experienced lawyer on your side can help you make sure that proper numbers are used in formulating an appropriate monthly child support amount.